What is a makerspace?

 How do I get certified to use a tool?

 Easy, show us that you can use it safely!
 Not sure how to use it?
-You can take a class (when available), or sign up for a 1:1 mentoring session with one of highly skilled makers.
+You can take one of our regularly scheduled classes or sign up for a 1:1 mentoring session with one of our highly skilled Maker staff.
 Note: classes and mentoring are discounted to members.

 What classes do you offer?